Master of Education in Special Education: Generic - Supervision (M.Ed.)

-The goal of the master's degree in Special Education with a concentration in Generic Special Education is to prepare professional educators with advanced competencies related to the Special Education field.
-Graduates are prepared to engage in collaboration with stakeholders to improve outcomes for students/clients in all relevant settings.
+The goal of the Master of Education in Special Education degree with a concentration in Generic Special Education-Supervision is to prepare professional educators with advanced competencies related to the supervision of Special Education Admission, Review, and Dismissal processes as well as the direction of other Special Education professionals.
+Graduates learn strategies to provide leadership on their campus or within their district to increase the provision of best practices in programming, instruction, and assessment to improve outcomes for students/clients in all relevant settings.

 Career Opportunities with This Degree

-Students in the special education program are prepared to work with individuals with disabilities in a variety of settings, including the public schools, higher education, and the private sector.
+Students in this degree program are prepared to supervise those who work with individuals with disabilities in a variety of settings, including the public schools, higher education, and the private sector.
 This degree does not result in Teacher Certification.

 College Transcripts – Unofficial transcripts can be uploaded to the Graduate School application.
 Information on submitting official transcripts will be provided to you by the Graduate School.
 Grade reports or unofficial transcripts from university web portals will not be accepted.
 Please redact the Social Security Number anywhere it appears on your transcript.
 If documents are written in a language other than English, a copy of a complete and official English translation must be provided with the original language records.